 There is a checkbox which controls whether alternative-specific constants are added to the model.
 They are included by default, in order to capture any alternative-specific bias in respondents.

 If you've picked hierarchical Bayes, you'll have some more options.
 This is covered in How to Use Hierarchical Bayes for Choice Modeling in Displayr so I won't go over them here.
-When you are done with the settings, click on the Calculate button to start the analysis.
 This may take a few seconds to run or much longer depending on the model specifications and the size of the data.

 Filters and Weights

 You can apply filters and weights to the output via the object inspector, except for hierarchical Bayes, where you cannot apply weights.